 With the research findings, Table 1 shows that the mean value of academic performance of students at non-state universities in Sri Lanka is 34.7707.
 This shows that the academic performance of non-state university students in Sri Lanka is average.
 The mean value of workload is 36.8 and the workload is an average value for academic performance.
 The mean value of working hours is 27.3284 and the number of working hours is at a normal value for academic performance.
-The mean value for academic performance.
-The mean value for academic performance is 43.5171 and the quality of the working environment is at a high value for academic performance.
+The mean value of the working environment is 43.5171 and the quality of the working environment is at a high value for academic performance.